EricFillion/happy-transformer/README.md

 We're happy to announce that we won a Best Paper Award at the Canadian Undergraduate Conference for AI.
 We also received the highest score overall.
 The paper can be found [here](https://qmind.ca/wp-content/uploads/2020/05/Proceedings-of-CUCAI-2020.pdf) on page 67.

-Happy Transformer is an package built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) that makes it easy to utilize state-of-the-art NLP models.

 ## Features